Session 4B - Perspectives on participation

 Nineteen focus groups were conducted concurrently in autumn 2018 with children aged 7-11 years (n=57, Mage=9), teachers (n=15), teaching assistants (n=8), and educational practitioners (n=21).
 The focus groups explored physical literacy, physical activity, assessment experiences and recommendations for assessment.
 The child responses focused predominantly on enjoyment and assessment experience where the teacher groups tended to focus on practicality and overcoming the barriers to assessment.

-Hazel Gibson (University of Plymouth, UK)
+Rosalind Attenborough (University of Edinburgh, UK)